dsyer/presos/decks/tracing.md

 > Correlated logs are a building block.

-But you can answer a lot of questions just with standard log analysis tools (ELK, Splunk, etc.)
+You can answer a lot of questions just with standard log analysis tools (ELK, Splunk, etc.)

 ## Spring Cloud Sleuth